Fibromyalgia Hypnotherapy Grantham and Newark

 A study carried out at the University of Iowa studied what happens to the brain during hypnosis.

 Researchers monitored chronic sufferers of Fibromyalgia undergoing hypnosis which showed that there was reduced activity in the pain network area of the brain particularly in the area of

 the brain responsible for ‘feeling’ pain.

 Medical Doctors may recommend a treatment programme combining medication, exercise, massage therapy, psychotherapy, and hypnotherapy.
-Hypnotherapy helps the body increase the levels of serotonin and maintain the correct regulation of substance P, it also helps you deal with the possible root causes of the problem such as a very stressful or traumatic experience, or accident which may have contributed to the symptoms.
+Hypnotherapy for Fibromyalgia helps the body increase the levels of serotonin and maintain the correct regulation of substance P, it also helps you deal with the possible root causes of the problem such as a very stressful or traumatic experience, or accident which may have contributed to the symptoms.
 It is also reported that stress, anxiety and depression can add to the intensity of the symptoms which may have triggered the illness, therefore hypnotherapy can play an important role in it’s treatment and support.

 The positive results obtained through hypnotherapy, and psychotherapy can then clear the way to a clearer mind and aid recovery, and alleviate many of the associated symptoms experienced by sufferers allowing them to better manage the frequency and intensity of flare ups.

 The five benefits you should expect from the treatment are:

 - Lowering of symptoms